-i) Does national law allow associations to act in the interest of more than one individual victim (class action) for claims arising from the same event?
+k) Does national law allow associations to act in the interest of more than one individual victim (class action) for claims arising from the same event?
 Please describe in detail the applicable rules, including the types of associations having such standing, the conditions for them to meet, the types of proceedings they may use, the types of remedies they may seek, and any special rules concerning the shifting burden of proof.

 Class actions are an option under the Anti-discrimination Law.
 They can be brought by associations of citizens, foundations, or other civil society institutions and organisations that have justified interest in pursuing the case.
-The main condition for undertaking a class action is to have the authorisation of the person that finds him/herself discriminated against (Art.41).
-There is no practice in relation to class actions thus far.
+The main condition for undertaking a class action is to have the authorisation of the person that finds him/herself discriminated against (Art.41), i.e. the person concerned with the class action.